Freiling87/CCU/CCU/Scratchpad.md

 New
 For town levels
 ##		T	Lighting
-###			T	Darker Darkness
+###			C	Darker Darkness
-- Doesn't show on trait list, looks like RL3 doesn't do it for the editor?
-  - Report that to abbysssal
-- Attempted
-- Next to try:
-  - SetNewLightingAmbient from WerewolfTransform
-- Alternative:
-  - "Filter" mutators, allowing designer to choose color filters.
-Want orange for your fallout mod?
-- Check out GameController.SetControllersAndLighting(), GC.lightingType == "None"
-- RenderSettings.ambientLight
+Just... worked.
+What??
+But this is *really* dark, maybe add a halfway one too.
+Maybe other ambient light mods, like an orange one to mock Fallout, etc.
-###			T	No Agent Lights
+###			C	No Agent Lights
-Test
+Didn't work, and made the agent move feet-first
-###			T	No Item/Wreckage Lights
+###			C	No Item/Wreckage Lights
-Test
+Didn't work
 ###			T	No Object Lights
-Test
+Didn't work
 ##		C	Quests
 ###			C	Big Quest Exempt
 Deactivate Big Quest for level, freeze mark counts